jmcn99/comp3005-a3/README.md

 ('Jim', 'Beam', 'jim.beam@example.com', '2023-09-02');
 ```

-Replace the username and password in the main.py file with your own credentials to successfully connect to the database:
+Replace the database connection credentials in the main.py file with your own credentials to successfully connect to the database:

 ```
 connection = psycopg2.connect(